 That said, if you only have a few weeks to go until the wedding, don’t panic - there’s plenty you can do to make visible changes in your skin.
-Makeup will always be there to rescue you if your complexion isn’t looking tip-top on the date itself, but putting in the groundwork now will make your makeup artist’s job even easier.
+Makeup will always be there to rescue you if your complexion isn’t looking tip-top on the day itself, but putting in the groundwork now will make your wedding makeup artist’s job even easier.

-But remember, ‘flawless’ skin doesn’t exist, and your partner and your guests are going to be in awe of how great you look, not pointing out your smile lines or a rogue spot.
-All that matters is that you feel your best on your wedding day, and being happy with the skin you’re in can play a big part in that - so if a skin condition is causing you stress, doing some prep now could really pay off.
+But remember, ‘flawless’ skin doesn’t exist, and your partner and your guests are going to be in awe of how happy you look, not pointing out your smile lines or a rogue spot.
+All that matters is that you feel your best on your wedding day and being happy with the skin you’re in can play a big part in that - so if a skin condition is causing you stress, doing some prep now could really pay off.

 Here’s the expert’s guide to preparing your skin for your wedding and nailing that bridal glow.